cosmosdarwin/cosmosdarwin.github.io/_posts/2018-01-12-create-mixed-reality-models-in-powershell.markdown

 ![wine-glass](/../images/wine-glass.gif)

-All in, `generate-wine-glass.ps1` is under 200 lines, even generously commented.
+All in, `generate-wine-glass.ps1` is fewer than 200 lines, even with comments.
 See it [on GitHub](https://github.com/cosmosdarwin/obj-in-powershell/blob/master/Generate-Wine-Glass/generate-wine-glass.ps1).

 And as the name implies, Mixed Reality Viewer (much like ARKit or ARCore) lets us place the model into the real world, with primitive but convincing enough shadows and motion tracking: